On the existence and H\"older regularity of solutions to some nonlinear Cauchy-Neumann problems: Introduction

 If $\EE_\vep$ has a minimizer $U_\vep$ (or a minimizer pair $(U_\vep,u_\vep:=U_\vep|_{y=0})$) in some suitable space $\UU_0$ (see \eqref{eq:Ass2Data}) with $U_\vep|_{t=0} = U_0$, then $U_\vep$ satisfies

 in the weak sense (see Lemma \ref{Lem:EulerEqMinFF}).
-The above problem is nothing more than \eqref{eq:ParReacDiff} with the extra term $-\varepsilon y^a\partial_{tt} U_\vep$: it is thus reasonable to conjecture that under suitable boundedness and compactness properties (which must be uniform w.r.t. $\vep\in (0,1)$), one may pass to the limit as $\vep \to 0$ along some subsequence and obtain a limit weak solution $U$ to \eqref{eq:ParReacDiff}.
+The above problem is nothing more than \eqref{eq:ParReacDiff} with the extra term $-\varepsilon y^a\partial_{tt} U_\vep$: it is thus reasonable to conjecture that under suitable boundedness and compactness properties, one may pass to the limit as $\vep \to 0$ along some subsequence and obtain a limit weak solution $U$ to \eqref{eq:ParReacDiff}.

 We stress that for each $\vep \in (0,1)$ the approximating problem \eqref{eq:PerProbEps} is \emph{elliptic} in space-time and the drift $y^a\partial_t U_\vep$ is a lower order term, while, as $\vep \to 0$, it degenerates along the time direction and, in the limit, the problem completely changes nature, becoming \emph{parabolic}.